 Samsung scandal: Who is Lee Jae-yong?

-Six months ago, simply finding a photograph of Lee Jae-yong was tricky.
+A year ago, simply finding a photograph of Lee Jae-yong was tricky.

 Who is Lee Jae-yong?